toov00/HYPERLIQUID_PRICE_WIDGET/README.md

 └── LICENSE          # MIT License
 ```

 The main script file contains all the widget logic, API calls, and rendering code.
+The code is organized into clear sections: configuration constants, API functions, image loading utilities, widget building functions, and main execution.
 Everything is contained in a single file for easy distribution and modification.

 ## Contributing